Pithikos/python-websocket-server/README.md

 ##Client

-Client is just a dictionary.
+Client is just a dictionary passed along methods.

 ````
 {